 - Refer to the uniform guidance (2 CFR 200) in addition to program specific guidance often.
 Always follow the most restrictive requirement (state, local, federal) to ensure you are always in compliance.

 - It is important to note that the increase in funding for COVID could have an influence on whether or not your entity is required to have a single audit (federal expenditures over $750,000 in a fiscal year), or if you already qualify for a single audit then which programs are audited.

-DUNS Number and SAM Registration
+UEI Number and SAM Registration

-In order to receive federal funds, an entity must have a DUNS number and be actively registered in the System for Award Management (SAM).
+In order to receive federal funds, an entity must have a UEI number and be actively registered in the System for Award Management (SAM).
 The Ohio Grants Partnership has provided helpful instructions to help those that are new to this process navigate this requirement.
 See the Ohio Grants Partnership website at https://grants.ohio.gov/helpfulresources.aspx#helpful-resources-DUNS-SAM-registration for more details.
-If your government is expecting to receive funds from the Coronavirus Relief Fund as part of SB 310, it is important to obtain a DUNS number if your government does not have one and become actively registered in SAM.
+If your government is expecting to receive funds from the Coronavirus Relief Fund as part of SB 310, it is important to obtain a UEI number if your government does not have one and become actively registered in SAM.
 This process could take a few weeks so any government anticipating funds should start this process as soon as possible.

-Beginning in December 2020, the federal government is moving away from utilizing the DUNS # and will be assigning Unique Entity Identifiers (UEI).
-UEI’s will be automatically assigned to all SAM registrations (active and inactive) and legacy DUNS #’s will be phased out.
+Beginning in December 2020, the federal government is moving away from utilizing the UEI # and will be assigning Unique Entity Identifiers (UEI).
+UEI’s will be automatically assigned to all SAM registrations (active and inactive) and legacy UEI #’s will be phased out.
 As the Ohio Grants Partnership becomes aware of information specific to this process it will be shared on our website and in future newsletters.